tushar-sharma/tushar-sharma.github.io/_posts/2022-10-02-your-filename.md

 I want this God job where people praise me for any good thing that happen in their life and pray to me for anything worse.
 No responsiblity whatsoever.

+## Java

+In java , an interface can extend another interface.

 ## Redisjson

 It's been a long time that I am strugglng with `redisjon` reactive way.
 I even asked a question in [stackoverflow](https://stackoverflow.com/questions/73913760/reactively-write-to-redis-in-redisjson-format) but haven't got any response.